 2.2 Sample preparation

-The leaves of each of the vegetables were plucked briskly, rinsed with clean cold water at ambient temperature (ca 24.5 °C), and were then placed on labeled perforated trays.
+The leaves of each of the vegetables were plucked briskly, rinsed with clean cold water at ambient temperature (ca 24.5 °C), and then placed on labelled perforated trays.

 2.3 Determination of pH

-Ten grams (10 g) of each of the vegetable leaves were weighed, grinded briskly in a mortar with a pestle and placed in a 250 ml beaker containing 100 ml of distilled water.
-The pH meter (Model 3510, Barloworld Scientific, Dunmow, UK)) was calibrated using the buffer solution of 4, 7 and 9.
-The electrode was immersed in each of the samples and the pH readings were recorded.
+Ten grams (10 g) of each of the vegetable leaves were weighed, ground briskly in a mortar with a pestle and placed in a 250 ml beaker containing 100 ml of distilled water.
+The pH meter (Model 3510, Barloworld Scientific, Dunmow, UK) was calibrated using the buffer solution of 4, 7 and 9.
+The electrode was immersed in each of the samples, and the pH readings were recorded.

 2.4 Heat treatment

-Each of the vegetables was blanched in a thermo regulated water bath (Model HH-W21-Cr4211, Techmel and Techmel, Texas, USA) at temperature of 60, 65, 70, 75 and 80 °C. The blanching time was 0, 5 10, 15 and 20 minutes for each temperature.
-Each of the blanched leaves was analyzed for its chlorophyll content [10,25].
+Each of the vegetables was blanched in a thermo-regulated water bath (Model HH-W21-Cr4211, Techmel and Techmel, Texas, USA) at temperatures of 60, 65, 70, 75 and 80 °C. The blanching time was 0, 5, 10, 15 and 20 minutes for each temperature.
+Each of the blanched leaves was analysed for its chlorophyll content [10,25].

 2.5 Determination of chlorophyll content

-For each of the blanched samples, the chlorophyll content was determined immediately by weighing 0.2 g of the crushed leaf and placed in a test tube.
+For each of the blanched samples, the chlorophyll content was determined immediately by weighing 0.2 g of the crushed leaf and placing it in a test tube.
 10 cm3 of 80% acetone was added to the leaf inside the test tube and left for 30 min.
 Three (3) cm3 of the resulting green extract was poured into a 4 ml cuvette and then placed in a spectrometer - UVV-NIR V-600, JASCO spectrophotometer.
 The absorbance of the extract was measured at 645 nm for chlorophyll a and at 663 nm for chlorophyll b.
 The concentration of chlorophyll pigment was calculated using Lichtenthaler’s equation [25] as reported by Ojo et al., 2024 [10].

 Chla= 1395 х A665-6,88 х A649d х W х 1000 х V х D mgg (1)